swup/docs/src/docs/lifecycle/visit.md

 ### Do something with the incoming document

 As soon as the next page is loaded, you can access the `document` of that page and do something with it.
-For example, you could make sure the correct `lang` tag is always set on your `<html>`:
+For example, you could make sure the `lang` tag is being updated on your `<html>` element:

 ```javascript
 swup.hooks.on('content:replace', (visit) => {